 Every step of faith often involves great levels of discipline, and matters of doctrine are no exception.
 But our loving Father rejoices over every venture of faith, be it in matters of baptism or of any other scriptural doctrine.
 He rewards every such step in one way or another.
-The Father's loving heart devises a recompense to every child The Dangers of Infant Baptism individually for every act of obedience.
+The Father's loving heart devises a recompense to every child individually for every act of obedience.
 Steps of faith offer Him possibilities of demonstrating to us His special love for us.